Lt-AldoRaine/WeebSearch/README.md

 # WeebSearch
 This is an anime search application using the AniList api.
 It was built using the [Sveltekit](https://kit.svelte.dev/) framework and the [Houdini](https://houdinigraphql.com/) GraphQL client.
-Made for the final project of CS50.

 ### **Try it: (https://idyllic-folio-397705.uc.r.appspot.com/)**